Court dismisses Vokacom Limited’s defamation suit against Sammy Gyamfi

 According to him, a defamation suit was brought against him by Vokacom Limited, developers of the GhanaPostGPS app on some comments he made on the “National Digital Address System”.

-The NDC Communications Director said he stood by every word he uttered against the company and after three years if litigation, dismissed the action of the Plaintiff.
+The NDC Communications Director said he stood by every word he uttered against the company and after three years of litigation, dismissed the action of Plaintiff.

 Announcing his victory in court in a post shared on social media, Sammy Gyamfi said “Folks, sometime in the year 2018, Vokacom Limited, developers of the GhanaPostGPS app for the Akufo-Addo/Bawumia government, instituted a defamation action against me seeking damages to the tune of GHS3 million.